chenzRG/Fredformer/README.md

 # About data:
 We have prepared a dataset for this example: Weather.
 The CSV file is in the dataset folder.

+# Custom Data Usage

+If you are using your own data, please format it as a CSV file, with each row representing a sample and each column representing a channel.
+When selecting the data type "data_name," please choose "Custom" and ensure the CSV file is stored in the `dataset` folder.

 # Some main parameters:

 - `--patch_len` (int, default=16): Frequency patching length.